If you’re looking for a new cell phone plan, you may have come across Consumer Cellular and its affordable prices.

 AT&T’s LTE network covers over 99% of the U.S. population, so you’re likely to have service in your area.

-Consumer Cellular Coverage is similar to Verizon’s coverage.
+Consumer Cellular Coverage is a bit better than Verizon’s coverage.

 When it comes to 5G coverage though, things are a little different.